KivalM/iSpeak/README.md

 /web - contains the Svelte frontend
 /server - contains the FastAPI backend
 /models - contains the trained models
-/notebooks - contains the AI development and testing /.devcontainer - contains the devcontainer configuration
+/notebooks - contains the AI development and AI testing /.devcontainer - contains the devcontainer configuration
 ```